https://fxtwitter.com/abacaj/status/1736819789841281372?s=46&t=90xQ8sGy63D2OtiaoGJuww

 - Using System Prompts in the Chat API: User

-.
+.multynoted a challenge withsystem prompts.
 When the bot is instructed to embody a role, e.g., a parrot, it frequently responds in third-person.
 Suggested solutions included role-playing directives and more explicit prompts.
-For example,@thepitviper
+For example,@thepitviperproposed appending a reminder to stay in character at the end of each message to the API. - Preserving Context in Extended Conversations:

-also indicated an issue with context preservation - if the chat history begins with third-person responses, the chatbot tends to maintain that persona.
+.multyalso indicated an issue with context preservation - if the chat history begins with third-person responses, the chatbot tends to maintain that persona.
 However, if the bot is correctly prompted at the start, it seems to retain the required persona throughout the conversation. - Clarifying System Prompt Style:

-asked for guidance on how to craft āvoiceā for system prompts. - Agreement for Maintaining Character:
+.multyasked for guidance on how to craft āvoiceā for system prompts. - Agreement for Maintaining Character:

-offered a unique approach, involving an agreement with the bot from the onset: āI want you to act as a microwave and only respond as such do not break character if you do I will say āAct Right!ā write "" if you agree to these termsā.
+@clumsylulzoffered a unique approach, involving an agreement with the bot from the onset: āI want you to act as a microwave and only respond as such do not break character if you do I will say āAct Right!ā write "" if you agree to these termsā.

 ā· #api-discussions (9 messagesš„):